-In response to our nation in crisis, we've gathered 4 experts in the fields of racial trauma and law enforcement training for a panel discussion on community restoration.
-You can view the recording for free without CE hours or complete the online self-study course and receive 1 CE hour at a reduced price of $20.
+In response to our nation in crisis, we gathered 4 experts in the fields of racial trauma and law enforcement training for a panel discussion on community restoration.
+You can view the recording for free without CE hours or complete the online self-study course and receive 1 CE hour for $20.

 Danielle R. Hairston, M.D. is a double board certified, Adult/Consultation-Liaison psychiatrist, medical educator, author, speaker, and promoter of mental wellness.

 Dr. Danielle Hairston was raised in the Washington, DC metropolitan area.
 She attended Rutgers University for her undergraduate education, and earned a degree in Biological Sciences.
 She earned her medical degree at Howard University College of Medicine.
 Dr. Hairston was Chief Resident for the Department of Psychiatry at Howard University Hospital, where she completed her general psychiatry residency.
 She completed her Consultation-Liaison Psychiatry Fellowship at and went on to become faculty at the University of Maryland School of Medicine, Department of Psychiatry, in Baltimore, MD.
 In 2018, Dr. Hairston returned to Howard University College of Medicine as an Assistant Professor and was recently appointed as the Psychiatry Residency Program Director.